-A new law came into force in 2011 which made it illegal to keep a vehicle without appropriate insurance unless it is declared as off the road.
-This change in law is designed to help reduce the problem of uninsured drivers in the UK and will help to protect you and other honest drivers.
+A law came into force in 2011 which made it illegal to keep a vehicle without appropriate insurance unless it is declared as off the road.
+This change in the law is designed to help reduce the problem of uninsured drivers in the UK and will help to protect you and other honest drivers.

-The DVLA now compare their records with the Motor Insurance database (MID), the UK’s central record of vehicle insurance.
+The DVLA now compare their records with the Motor Insurance Database (MID), the UK’s central record of vehicle insurance.
 If a vehicle does not have a record of insurance then the registered keeper will receive a letter explaining the steps to take to avoid enforcement action, including:

-These new powers are in addition to the powers the police already have to seize an uninsured vehicle on the road and fine the driver.
+These powers are in addition to the powers the police already have to seize an uninsured vehicle on the road and fine the driver.

-How to check if your vehicle is insured.
+How to check if your vehicle is insured